nbuchwitz/check_pve/README.md

-                        Ignore service NAME in checks --ignore-disk NAME    Ignore disk NAME in health check --ignore-pools NAME   Ignore vms and containers in pool(s) NAME in checks -w THRESHOLD_WARNING, --warning THRESHOLD_WARNING
+                        Ignore service NAME in checks --ignore-disk NAME    Ignore disk NAME in health check --ignore-pools NAME   Ignore vms and containers in pool(s) NAME in checks -w, --warning THRESHOLD_WARNING
                         Warning threshold for check value.
-Mutiple thresholds with name:value,name:value -c THRESHOLD_CRITICAL, --critical THRESHOLD_CRITICAL
+Mutiple thresholds with name:value,name:value -c, --critical THRESHOLD_CRITICAL
                         Critical threshold for check value.
 Mutiple thresholds with name:value,name:value -M                    Values are shown in the unit which is set with --unit (if available).
 Thresholds are also treated in this unit
-  -V MIN_VERSION, --min-version MIN_VERSION
+  -V, --min-version MIN_VERSION
                         The minimal pve version to check for.
 Any version lower than this will return CRITICAL.
   --unit {GB,MB,KB,GiB,MiB,KiB,B}
                         Unit which is used for performance data and other values